yihaochen/urban-growth/README.md

 ## Project Idea/Business Value

-Provide an interface to extract analytics from time-series satellite images.
+This is an Insight Data Engineering project.
+The goal is to construct a data pipeline to extract analytics from time-series satellite images.
+I implement the pipeline on AWS with the serverless Lambda service.

 ## Tech Stack

+Development and deployment: Docker, serverless

-AWS: S3, Lambda, API Gateway; Flask
+AWS: S3, Lambda, SQS, DynamoDB

+Frontend: Dash

 ## Data Source